 WOODBINE PUMPING STATION, at the foot of Woodbine Avenue, near Lakeshore Boulevard East, 1914; demol. c.
 1956 (dwgs. at City of Toronto - Engineering and Construction Services; inf.
 Wayne Reeves, Toronto)

-RICHMOND HILL, ONT., Langstaff Jail Farm, , Yonge Street, 1913 (inf. from Richmond Hill Local Architectural Conservation Advisory Committee)
+RICHMOND HILL, ONT., Langstaff Jail Farm, Yonge Street at Langstaff Road, 1913 (inf. from Richmond Hill Local Architectural Conservation Advisory Committee)